knative/docs/docs/install/README.md

     - [Install Knative Eventing by using YAML](yaml-install/eventing/install-eventing-with-yaml.md)
 - Use the [Knative Operator](operator/knative-with-operators.md) to install and configure Knative.
-- Use the [Knative Quickstart plugin](quickstart-install.md) to install a preconfigured, local distribution of Knative for development purposes.
 - Follow the documentation for vendor managed [Knative offerings](knative-offerings.md).

 You can also [upgrade an existing Knative installation](upgrade/README.md).